 News flash: You don’t have to choose between being a dog person and being a cat person.
 You can have it all.
 Just make sure you combine personalities that will love each other.
-To help you in your pet quest, we compiled a list of nine dog breeds predisposed to get along swimmingly with feline counterparts.
+To help you in your pet quest, we compiled a list of nine dog breeds that get along with cats just purr-fectly.
 Watch out, cat people—you might find yourselves falling paw over whiskers for some of these canine sweeties.

 Golden retrievers are kind of a no-brainer entry for this list.
 They are easy to train, incredibly friendly and know when it’s time to chill.
 Goldens are an example of a breed that gets along well with kids and other pets (psst: just because a dog is kid-friendly, doesn’t mean it’ll be cat-friendly).
 As a rule of thumb, introduce your cat to any new dog before the pup is four months old.
 Learning to cohabitate as a puppy makes both parties more comfortable around each other.
 Plus, seeing the kitty as a litter mate typically leads to super-cute, protective-big-sibling behavior from the golden once it’s older.

 2. Basset Hound

 These long-eared, droopy-faced pups are stubborn and usually hard to train.
 This might be why they make great companions for cats.
 (Great minds think alike?)
 Not only are basset Hounds mild-mannered and friendly, they don’t need tons of exercise and tend to live longer than most breeds.
 Just like cats, after playtime, bassets are more than ready to curl up for a good, long nap.
 This independent, chill AF dog breed is a great choice if you’ve got adult cats who aren’t super rambunctious.